 We will all rely on each other during disasters.
 Take a CPR class, get to know your neighbors and how you can all work better together before and after a disaster.

-It's a new year - Resolve to get better prepared
+Resolve to get better prepared

 Check out FEMA’s Are You Ready?
 Guide.
 This interactive course provides information on specific hazards including steps to not only be reactive, but proactive in response to them.
 The guide also teaches you about evacuation, emergency public shelters, animals in disasters and more.